 Opportunity Zones, originally devised by the Economic Innovation Group (EIG), were established by Congress in the Tax Cuts and Jobs Act of 2017 to encourage long-term investments in low-income urban and rural communities nationwide.
-The program is meant to support existing businesses, grow new businesses and finance much needed real estate projects in low-income communities still recovering from the great recession.
-There are now over 8,700 Opportunity Zones in the United States and its territories and while the program’s tax benefits to investors are understood, consensus on whether this program is actually benefiting the communities in which these investments are made remains uncertain.
+The program was meant to support existing businesses, grow new businesses, and finance much-needed real estate projects in low-income communities still recovering from the Great Recession.
+There are over 8,700 Opportunity Zones in the United States and its territories and while the program’s tax benefits to investors are understood, consensus on whether this program is actually benefiting the communities in which these investments are made remains uncertain.

-2. Investors only have 180 days from the date that the capital gain from the sale of an asset to invest their capital gains in a Qualified Opportunity Fund in order to defer federal taxes.
+- Generally, investors have only 180 days from the date that the capital gain from the sale of an asset is recognized to invest their eligible capital gains in a Qualified Opportunity Fund in order to defer federal taxes.

-5. Exiting a Qualified Opportunity Fund is different than exiting a traditional commercial real estate private equity investment.
+- Exiting a Qualified Opportunity Fund is different than exiting a traditional commercial real estate private equity investment.
 Divestiture by a Qualified Opportunity Fund has many details that need to be considered in order to abide by the IRS regulations.
 In commercial real estate, the sponsor is an individual or company in charge of finding, acquiring and managing the real estate property on behalf of the partnership.
 The sponsor is usually expected to invest anywhere from 5-20% of the total required equity capital.
 They are then responsible for raising the remaining funds and acquiring and managing the investment property’s day-to-day...
-More and investors must sell their interests in the Qualified Opportunity Fund and not the underlying asset(s) to maximize tax benefits.
+More and investors, in most cases, must sell their interests in the Qualified Opportunity Fund and not the underlying asset(s) to maximize tax benefits.

-6. Qualified Opportunity Fund investments are a long-term play.
-The most attractive tax benefit isn’t the 2019 deferred capital gains tax may be appealing to investors, it’s the forgiveness of capital gains on the appreciation of the investment that could yield a greater proportion of tax savings in the long-run.
+- Qualified Opportunity Fund investments are a long-term play.
+While the deferral of capital gains tax may be appealing to investors, it’s the potential forgiveness of eligible capital gains on the appreciation of the investment that could yield a greater proportion of tax savings in the long-run.

 Why invest in Opportunity Zones?

-Quite frankly, Opportunity Zones represent one of the best tax planning opportunities of our lifetime.
+Quite frankly, Opportunity Zones are one of the more powerful tax planning opportunities of our lifetime.
 EIG reported in early 2018 that there is over $6 trillion in unrealized capital gains.
 Opportunity Zones are a chance for that money to be funneled into potentially tax-advantaged projects.
 The capital gains you choose to invest may come from a variety of sources – stocks, the sale of a business, other real estate projects, etc. as well as qualified 1231 gains – the Tax Act of 2017 allows you to take your capital gains and defer them for up to six years by investing them in a Qualified Opportunity Fund.

 However, the deferral of gains is only one of the benefits.
-For any investment that is held in a Qualified Opportunity Fund for at least 10 years, any capital gains that would otherwise be incurred over that time span are completely forgiven.
+For any investment that is held in a Qualified Opportunity Fund for at least 10 years, any capital gains that would otherwise be incurred over that time span are permanently excluded.
 For a real estate development investment within a Qualified Opportunity Fund (QOF), as in the hypothetical scenario described within the video below, this could translate into almost $.50 of every dollar invested into a QOF retained by the investor rather than pay to the government ten years down the road.